allisonLMT/Dogify/README.md

 ## 2. Shopify’s Requirements:
 Base level requirements requested by Shopify are:
--A form for entering text prompts, which submits to OpenAI API -Results displayed and stored in a list (newest to oldest), with the prompt and response.
+-A form for entering text prompts, which submits to OpenAI API <br/>
+-Results displayed and stored in a list (newest to oldest), with the prompt and response.<br/>
--Accessible, semantic HTML
+-Accessible, semantic HTML<br/>

 ## 3. Installation: